GinoGalotti/improv/_posts/2019-02-21-experiences-in-english-1.md

 I would love to hear your stories!
 The last post sparked so many genuine conversations, that  sadly, only people from the Facebook group could enjoy them!
 I will be active on the comment section down below if you are interested on improvising outside of your mother tongue.
 If you want someone to talk to without sharing it with everyone, you can also find my email at the bottom of this page.

 Lastly, I have just started using MailChimp to notify people when I publish a new post.
 If you would like to stay on the loop, please [check my subscribe page](/subscribe/).
+I have some new articles almost ready, and I think you would love them!